 In western Luxembourg and Arlon, after making your wreath, you return home to take a sup of Maitrink – a concoction of white wine and sweet woodruff (also known as baby's breath or Waldmeister).

 In Luxembourg, Oktav begins on the 3rd Sunday after Easter and culminates with a procession on the 5th Sunday after Easter.
-This year it will be celebrated from 2-17 May.
-Usually (but not this year) a highlight of the celebrations is the Oktavmäerchen, where Place Guillaume II and Place de la Constitution are filled with stalls selling food and crafts, and with fairground rides.
+This year it will be celebrated from 29 April to 14 May.
+Usually, a highlight of the celebrations is the Oktavmäerchen, where Place Guillaume II and Place de la Constitution are filled with stalls selling food and crafts, and with fairground rides.

 Pilgrimage with retail therapy

 Historically pilgrims would travel from Luxembourg but also what are now the Eifel region of Germany, Lorraine in France, and Belgian Luxembourg, to attend an Oktav mass.
 Following this, they'd have a slap-up meal and get a bit of shopping done at the market.